-AN EXPERIMENT WITH THE ONE-STAGE TRANSISTOR AMPLIFIER The gain or amplifying power of the amplifier may be demonstrated by hooking up the amplifier with a small PM speaker, a transformer and a pair of headphones.
+AN EXPERIMENT WITH THE ONE-STAGE TRANSISTOR AMPLIFIER

+The gain or amplifying power of the amplifier may be demonstrated by hooking up the amplifier with a small PM speaker, a transformer and a pair of headphones.
 Connect the voice coil of the speaker to the secondary of a small output or matching transformer.
 Connect the primary of the transformer to the input terminals of the amplifier.
-Connect a 2,000ohm headset to the output terminals of the amplifier.
+Connect a 2,000-ohm headset to the output terminals of the amplifier.
 The speaker will act as a self-powered microphone.
 The wires connecting the headphones to the speaker should be long enough so that the speaker and amplifier are in one room and the phones can be carried to an adjoining room.
 Words spoken within a few feet of the speaker can be heard in the earphones in the adjoining room.

-108 THE BOYS' SECOND BOOK OF RADIO AND ELECTRONICS YOU CAN BUILD THIS COMBINATION CRYSTAL DIODE AND TRANSISTOR RADIO RECEIVER This receiver is capable of providing good signals from broadcast stations within a radius of 50 miles using a 50foot antenna and a first-class ground connection.
+This receiver is capable of providing good signals from broadcast stations within a radius of 50 miles using a 50 foot antenna and a first-class ground connection.
 In some locations, signals from stations 500 miles away can be picked up.

 The antenna circuit includes a loopstick which can be used to select the station and a miniaturized 365 mmfd. variable capacitor to tune the station selected to a peak.
 A 1N34 diode is used as the detector.

 There are several loopsticks on the market.
 They are intended as replacements for loop antennas in superheterodyne and other receivers provided with radio-frequency amplification.
 When used with a crystal detector and antenna a ground must be connected to the loopstick.
 A loopstick consists of a small coil wound on a plastic tube.
 Inside the tube is a plug of magnetic material called ferrite.
 The core can be moved back and forth in the coil by turning the threaded shaft which projects from one end of the tube.
 Moving the core tunes the coil, or, in other words, changes its impedance so that it will respond to different frequencies.
 A loopstick called a "tenna-loop" was used to build the receiver which is illustrated here.
 There are several other brands of equally good loopsticks, such as the "ferri-loopstick," "vari-loop" and Miller No. 6300 which can be used instead.
 Each loopstick comes equipped with a metal bracket.
 At one end of each loopstick is a metal ferrule.
 The loopstick is fastened to the bracket by pushing the ferrule into the large hole in the bracket.
 The bracket provided with a loopstick is usually

-110 THE BOYS' SECOND BOOK OF RADIO AND ELECTRONICS a flat strip of metal which must be bent to suit the receiver under construction.
-The components which comprise the receiver are mounted on a 63% inch x 23% inch wood base.
+The components which comprise the receiver are mounted on a 63/8 inch x 23/4 inch wood base.
 By crowding the components more closely together and providing a box-like wooden cover the receiver can be changed into an interesting pocket size radio.

-The variable capacitor specified is a miniaturized version of a variable condenser which is only $\frac{3}{16}$ inch thick, exclusive of the shaft.
+The variable capacitor specified is a miniaturized version of a variable condenser which is only 3/16 inch thick. exclusive of the shaft.
 The capacitance ranges from 10 mmfd. minimum to 365 mmfd. maximum.
 The small size is achieved by using mica instead of air as the dielectric between the plates.